alecsmith1/case-studies/_posts/2025-02-03-v2-cyclistic-case-study.md

 <br />

 #### **Assessing average ride duration**
 At this point, I wanted to further assess what the data appeared to be demonstrating, which is that members use bikes for commute purposes and casual riders use bikes for leisure.
-To further investigate I looked at average ride duration, anticipating that commutes to/from work would last ~20 minutes or less, while leisurely rides would longer, perhaps ~1 hour or longer.
+To further investigate I looked at average ride duration, anticipating that commutes to/from work would last ~20 minutes or less, while leisurely rides would longer, perhaps ~1 hour or longer, which proved to be true.

 ```
 SELECT